 A perceptual playground built like a boat sits atop the roof of a preschool.
-A pattern implies (rather than prescribes) play zones with abstract geometric climbing, running, theatrical, and seating volumes that emerge from the 2D designed surfaces, inviting imagination and simultaneous physical and visual engagement; what one ‘sees’ varies.
+A pattern implies (rather than prescribes) play zones with abstract geometric climbing, running, theatrical, and seating volumes that emerge from the playground’s surfaces, inviting imagination and simultaneous physical and visual engagement.
+3D play elements pop up from and flatten onto 2D surfaces and horizontal merges with vertical; what one ‘sees’ varies.

 The design synthesizes zones with custom play elements for gross motor, fine motor, sensory, and imaginative play through a pattern of primary shapes.
 Play spacing is calibrated in the pattern to encourage social and peer-to-peer play in relation to Early Education and Care safety fall zones.
 The materials and detailing of the design were specifically selected to withstand two major forces: preschoolers and New England seasonal swings.